julianchurchill/sxq-to-midi/README.md

 # TODO - sxq_to_midi.py

 - ...
-Handle whole + 32nd/dotted 16th tied notes
-- Handle tied 64th and dotted 32nd notes
+Handle tied 64th and dotted 32nd notes
 - Handle whole + 16th/dotted 8th tied notes
 - Handle whole + 64th/dotted 32nd tied notes
 - Horns in broken.sxq are converted at too short a note length - investigate and fix.
 Is it because they were half/dotted halfs/whole notes?